-Expatriate Christians generally do not mix with local churches.
-They include communities of diplomatic staff and face pressure, for example, through the police monitoring system.
+Expatriate Christians generally are not allowed to mix with local churches.
+However, they were permitted to join two Lao Evangelical Church (LEC) churches in the capital, Vientiane.
+Expatriate Christians include communities of diplomatic staff and face restrictions, for example, through the police monitoring system.